Kanomace/Kanomace.github.io/research.md

 <br>• Achievement:
 Authored a research paper and submitted to IEEE Transactions on Network Science and Engineering.

-- Xiamen Fanshi Intelligent Technology Co., Ltd.
+- Xiamen Fanshi Intelligent Technology Co., Ltd.(May 2024 - Aug 2024)
 <br>**Development of an Indoor Positioning Miniature UAV for Industrial Site Inspection**
 <br>Embedded Software Engineer (supervised by Prof. Jiang Hao, Fuzhou University)
-<br>May 2024 - Aug 2024
 <br>• Outline:
 Developed a miniature UAV capable of indoor positioning to automate inspections in industrial settings;
 <br>• Responsibilities: